sriramun/DCEL/README.md

 An "outside" extraneous face is counted and outputted.

-Split command values in the split file are assumed to be prefixed with the word "Split"
+Split command values in the split file are assumed to be prefixed with "Split "

+Point command values in the point file are assumed to be prefixed with "Id: "